nkoster/bulkmailer/README.md

 Send a message in html format with embedded images to a list of email recipients.

-Based on [nodemailer](https://nodemailer.com/), which is taking care of building a message with the images embedded, by formatting the message with content IDs and attachments.
+Based on [nodemailer](https://nodemailer.com/), which is taking care of building the message.
+Bulkmailer will embed the images inside the html as base64 encoded strings.

 You can read more about this way (and other ways) of sending out email with images here: https://mailtrap.io/blog/embedding-images-in-html-email-have-the-rules-changed/